Test Case vs Test Scenario: What is the Difference?

 Test Scenario Using TestRail

-This part of the test scenario vs. test case section will talk about the best ways to make test scenarios that are similar to how you make test cases.
-Both try to make testing easier, improve organization and clarity, and put the needs of customers first.
+This section on the test scenario vs. test cases section will discuss the best ways to create test scenarios, which are similar to how you create test cases.
+Both aim to simplify testing, improve organization and clarity, and put the needs of customers first.

 • Consider the end user’s point of view.
-Think about the actions that the person using the software will probably do.
-Every part of the test starts with this important question.
+Think about the actions the person using the software is likely to take.
+Every part of the test begins with this important question.

-• One user requirement should be linked to one test scenario.
-Each test case must focus on a single user requirement to keep things simple and clear.
+• One user requirement should correspond to one test scenario.
+Each test case must focus on a single user requirement to maintain simplicity and clarity.

 • Set priorities for test scenarios based on customer requirements.
-When there are a lot of test scenarios to execute, especially when the software is complicated, put them in order of importance to the customer.
+When there are many test scenarios to execute, especially for complex software, arrange them in order of importance to the customer.

 Here are the key differences between test cases and test scenarios.